Darkle/eleventy-plugin-html-validate/readme.md

 This is a fork of the original with an added feature of exiting the build when html validation fails.

+You can install this version via: `npm i git@github.com:Darkle/eleventy-plugin-html-validate.git`

 Use:

 ```js